-Measure Performance Trend Insight Modern Slavery effect in early trend in record This is a low v in the 12 mon offending - so Modern slavery is a relatively new offence which came in to effect in early 2016.
+Measure Performance Trend Insight T1A.4 Modern Slavery -34.2% Modern slavery is a relatively new offence which came in to effect in early 2016.
 As a result, there was an initial upward trend in recording, with offences now seeing a downturn.
-T1A.4 -34.2% This is a low volume offence type and has seen a 34.2% decrease in the 12 months to January 2019; a decrease of 25 offences.
+This is a low volume offence type and has seen a 34.2% decrease 11/ Notern Slavery 54.275 in the 12 months to January 2019; a decrease of 25 offences.
 The force continues to take a proactive approach to this type of offending - seeking out modern slavery offences in order to ensure that survivors are protected and offenders brought to justice.